dfinance/docs/architecture/fees_gas.md

 ### Block gas limit

 The current testnet block gas limit is `10000000` gas.
-Means, a transaction with gas limit setup great than `10000000` will be not accepted by validators nodes.
+Means that transaction with gas limit greater than `10000000` will be not accepted by validators nodes.

-Protocol users can update this limit in the future by the gov voting mechanism.
+In future this setting will become changeable via Government voting mechanism.

 ## Fees